eveltic/snapselect/README.md

 -   `selectAllOption` (boolean): Add a "Select All" option for multi-select.
 Default: `false`.
 -   `closeOnSelect` (boolean): Close the dropdown after each selection (for multi-select).
 Default: `true`.
 -   `allowEmpty` (boolean): Allow deselecting the current value (for single select).
 Default: `false`.

+## Accessibility (ARIA)
+SnapSelect is designed with accessibility in mind and includes ARIA attributes to enhance usability with assistive technologies.
+-   The main container is set as role="combobox" with aria-expanded and aria-haspopup attributes.
+-   The items container is set as role="listbox".
+-   Selected items are dynamically updated with aria-live="polite" for screen reader notifications.

+## Compatibility and Polyfills
+SnapSelect includes polyfills to support older browsers:

+-   `classList` Polyfill: Adds support for classList manipulation on elements.
+-   `addEventListener` Polyfill: Adds support for addEventListener on elements.
+These polyfills ensure that SnapSelect works across a wide range of browsers, including older versions of Internet Explorer.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any features, bug fixes, or improvements.